epoch8/vedana.tech/src/content/docs/product/faq.md

 ## Can Vedana be used without Memgraph / Neo4j?

 Technically — no, you do need a graph DB.
-But `Graph` is an abstract class, and you can implement your own backend on top of any Cypher-compatible DB (Memgraph, Neo4j, AWS Neptune with Cypher).
+But `Graph` is an abstract class, and you can implement your own backend on top of any Cypher-compatible DB.
+For Neo4j the existing `CypherGraph` should largely work (the Bolt driver is shared with Memgraph).
+AWS Neptune supports only the [openCypher subset](https://docs.aws.amazon.com/neptune/latest/userguide/opencypher.html) — not full Cypher — so plugging Neptune in realistically means subclassing `Graph` (not just `CypherGraph`) and adapting the query patterns Vedana's `data_model.query` fields generate.
 See [Vedana Core architecture](../architecture/vedana-core.md).

 ## Can it run without Postgres?

-JIMS tables and Datapipe require Postgres.
-Technically, Postgres can be replaced with any SQLAlchemy-compatible DB, but the migrations are written for Postgres + pgvector.
-SQLite works for an MVP, but vector search won't work without pgvector.
+JIMS tables and Datapipe require Postgres in production.
+Migrations are written for Postgres + pgvector.
+SQLite is **not** a tested production target — the only SQLite usage in the repo is the in-memory test database in `libs/vedana-core/tests/test_data_model.py` for unit tests of `DataModel`.
+The `jims_core/db.py` schema has a `JSON.with_variant(sa.JSON, "sqlite")` shim but the migrations and `vedana_etl.store` aren't validated against SQLite, and vector search requires pgvector.
+Treat "works on SQLite for an MVP" as an aspiration, not a guarantee.

 ## Can it run without Grist?